tomaszbednarz/tomaszbednarz.github.io/_posts/2021-02-19-How to Build a Research Proposal.md

 Many of us write funding proposals on daily basis - whether they are for research, or industry projects, they all require innovative ideas, and need to convince assessors and sponsors about impact or return of investment to support the proposal.

-> Thoughts become things.
+    > "Thoughts become things.
 If you see it in your mind, you will hold it in your hand.
     > - Bob Proctor.

 However, to make an idea a reality, first step is to have a communication plan, either in form of pitch, grant proposal, or a story.
 This is not a trivial task, and requires lots of thinking and brain storming.